jrop/nvimv/README.md

 - 🔄 **Switch versions instantly** - Jump between Neovim versions with a single command
 - 📦 **Auto-download & install** - Fetches official releases directly from GitHub
+- 🏗️ **Build from source** - Install specific commits, branches, or tags from git
 - 🏗️ **Cross-platform** - Works on Linux and macOS (Intel & Apple Silicon)
 - 🎯 **Zero configuration** - Works out of the box with sensible defaults
 - 🧹 **Clean management** - Easy installation, upgrade, and removal